EnergyTransition/ESDL-gitbook/README.md

 * [ESDL concepts](esdl-concepts/): Explanation of the what and why of different parts of the ESDL language
 * [How to use ESDL](how-to-use-esdl.md): Explanation of how to use ESDL, practical tips
 * [Tooling for ESDL](tooling-for-esdl/): Explanation of tooling to contribute to the developments of ESDL, to use ESDL to model an energy system and to integrate ESDL in your own tooling
-* [Examples](examples/): Several examples of how ESDL can be applied
+* [Applications and Examples](examples/): Several examples of how ESDL can be applied

-Alternatively, you can download an eBook version in the following formats:
+Alternatively, you can download an eBook version in the following formats (will not be updated regularly!):

 | [PDF](https://github.com/EnergyTransition/ESDL-gitbook/raw/master/out/esdl.pdf) | [ePUB](https://github.com/EnergyTransition/ESDL-gitbook/raw/master/out/esdl.epub) | [Mobi](https://github.com/EnergyTransition/ESDL-gitbook/raw/master/out/esdl.mobi) |
 | :--- | :--- | :--- |